Using MAPS.ME to Navigate

 The one downfall is that Japanese cities like Tokyo and Kyoto are not super walkable.
 The app doesn’t have a public transit scheduler like Apple and Google Maps do.

 I 10/10 would recommend MAPS.ME.
-It makes planning so much easier before and during a trip, so that we can look back fondly at what we were able to accomplish.
+It makes planning so much easier before and during a trip.
 It saves you from wasting time.
 And for me, the best part is that it’s offline.
 Regardless of whether or not you have internet, saving data is always good.
 I honestly feel that had I been in a big city like Tokyo without this app, I would’ve gotten overwhelmed.

 If you ever feel that you need an app for maps (which you probably do), I’d highlight recommend giving this one a try.